 Cum Laude Poster Award – Top three educational or scientific posters.

 More science!
 Award – for best oral presentation at Sunday scientific session

 Even more science!
 Award – for best oral presentation at Tuesday scientific session

 1. When first entering the Abstract Site, click on " Don't have an Account?" to build your profile

-2. The abstract site, is not part of SCBT-MR.org.
+2. The abstract site, is not part of SABI.org.
 Do not use the login option on this website when trying to log on to the abstract site

-3. The submitter does not have to be the presenting author.
-Though an abstract can not be complete without a assigning and creating a presenting author profile.
+4. The submitter does not have to be the presenting author.
+Though an abstract can not be complete without assigning and creating a presenting author profile.

 Note: If your abstract is chosen, the presenting author and title of your case can not be changed once you confirm acceptance of your presentation

 5. The contact information provided on the submission site for the presenting author will be the primary contact person.

 6. In the Abstract submission site, 100 words will be available to describe the purpose, methods used, results and discussion of the abstract.